 Acupuncture needles are tiny, thin, and flexible, and the sensation caused by insertion varies from patient to patient.
 The needles are 25 – 50 times thinner than hypodermic needles.
 So thin in fact, that several acupuncture needles can fit inside the middle of a hypodermic needle.
 Most people feel nothing at all upon insertion of an acupuncture needle, while others may experience a brief moment of discomfort as the needle penetrates the skin.
 Many patients fall asleep while on the treatment table.

-Yes, if acupuncture is covered by your particular plan, we will accept insurance as payment for services, both ‘in-‘ and ‘out-of-network.’
+Yes, if acupuncture is covered by your particular plan, we will accept insurance as payment for services, both ‘in-network’ or ‘out-of-network.’
 We are always more than willing to assist you with understanding your insurance coverage with regard to acupuncture services.

 Rob is an in-network approved healthcare provider with Horizon Blue Cross Blue Sheild of NJ (Horizon BCBSNJ), Cigna, GHI, HealthNet, HealthPartners, MagnaCare, Oscar, Optum, QualCare, United Healthcare, and the U.S. Department of Veterans Affairs Community Care Network thru Optum, but also works with out-of-network insurance and automobile accident, no fault, personal injury protection (PIP) claims.
 In addition, most FLEX account cards can be used for acupuncture services.